 Colon cancer is the third leading cause of cancer death in the U.S., and the second most common cancer among women and third among men.
 Despite these statistics, one thing that can help stop colon cancer from developing is a colonoscopy.

-“Because colon cancer often develops from a polyp, then it is important for people to understand the significance of colonoscopies,” he said.
+“Ninety percent of colon cancer is prevented by removing colon polyps with a colonoscopy,” said Dr. Sabo Tanimu, a Marshfield Clinic Health System gastroenterologist.
+“Because colon cancer often develops from a polyp, then it is important for people to understand the significance of colonoscopies.”

 A colonoscopy is a direct examination of the colon to identify and remove colon polyps.
 Colon polyps are not actually cancer, but rather a sign that colon cancer may be coming.
-By removing colon polyps with a colonoscopy early, colon cancer cannot develop.
+By removing colon polyps early, colon cancer cannot develop.

 If you have a family history of colon cancer in an immediate family member, you could get a colonoscopy as early as age 40 or 10 years younger than the age colon cancer was first found in that family member.

-Having a condition, such as Crohn’s disease or ulcerative colitis, also could increase your risk for developing colon cancer.
-Tanimu said African Americans also have an increased risk of colon cancer, so should get a colonoscopy around age 45.
+Having a condition such as Crohn’s disease or ulcerative colitis could also increase your risk for developing colon cancer.
+Dr. Tanimu said African Americans also have an increased risk of colon cancer, so should get a colonoscopy around age 40.

-If you are concerned about your colon cancer risk, ask your doctor about the right age to get a colonoscopy.
+If you are concerned about your colon cancer risk, ask your doctor about the right age for you to get a colonoscopy.

 After a colonoscopy

-Colon polyps are examined to determine the type of polyps present.
+Doctors examine colon polyps to determine the type of polyps present.

-Three things determine when and if you need another colonoscopy in the future including:
+Three things determine when and if you need another colonoscopy in the future: